 At some point during the spring of 2007, I was volunteering at YMCA d’Hochelaga-Maisonneuve.
-To help them with their fundraising, I decided to sell glasses for them.
+To help with their fundraising, I decided to sell glasses and give them the profits.
 This is how Bonhomme à lunettes was born.
-Then, over the next weeks and months, other organizations joined the initiative and it quietly became my livelihood that allowed me to make just enough to give up my two part-time jobs.
+Then, over the next weeks and months, other organizations joined the initiative and it slowly became my livelihood as I was making just enough to resign from my two part-time jobs.

-Then, thanks to word-of-mouth and the dynamism of the Montreal community, more and more people came to meet me in community organizations that welcomed me.
-People who either felt like they couldn't afford glasses, or had to make heartbreaking budget choices to be able to see clearly.
+Then, thanks to word of mouth and the dynamism of community organizers, more and more people came to meet me.
+Mostly people who felt they couldn't afford glasses, or had to make heartbreaking budget choices to be able to purchase them.
 I had already met several of these clients when I worked for big banners.
 I saw them stiffen up when they had to buy glasses on credit, not sure how they would make it through the rest of the month.
-I've also seen some shake their heads when offered a "simple installment payment plan."
+I've also seen some of them shake their heads when offered a "simple installment payment plan."
 I have even seen some leave empty-handed because the cheapest glasses were simply not accessible to them.
-It was these experiences that motivated me to found a company with a simple mission: make glasses accessible to everyone.
+It was these experiences that motivated me to create a company with a simple mission: make glasses accessible to everyone.
 A company with a social bend.
 I started without a business plan, but with the intuition that by putting accessibility at the heart of my business, I would make a lot of people happy.
 As I have been saying for a decade and a half now: seeing clearly is not a luxury.

 15 years later

-Le Bonhomme à lunettes has 32 employees totaling at least 375 years of experience, more than 60 points of service throughout southern Quebec, more than 100,000 glasses sold and $1 million donated to approximately 150 ocommunity partners.
-But also, a prize from l'Association de la santé publique du Québec, a partnership with the Cree Board of Health and Social Service of James Bay, a recommendation from Protégez-Vous magazine as well as a mention from the Québec National Assembly.
+Le Bonhomme à lunettes has 32 employees totaling at least 375 years of experience, more than 60 points of service throughout southern Québec, more than 100,000 glasses sold and $1 million donated to approximately 150 community partners.
+But also, a prize from l'Association de la santé publique du Québec, an partnership with the Cree Board of Health and Social Service of James Bay, a recommendation from Protégez-Vous magazine as well as a mention from the Québec National Assembly.

-I would like to thank our customers who believe in us, my colleagues who believe in our business model as well as all the community stakeholders who have believed, and who still believe in my idea of an optician who is also a community resource, acting as a social safety net.
-It is thanks to you that this weird idea has become such a success that now exceeds anything I could have imagined when I bought my first suitcases and my first tools so long ago.
+I would like to thank our customers for believing in us, my colleagues for believing in a weird business model as well as all community stakeholders for believing in the idea of an optician who is also a community resource, acting as a social safety net.
+It is thanks to you that this strange idea has become such a success that now far exceeds anything I could have imagined when I bought my first suitcases and my first tools so long ago.

 What's next